chainapsis/keplr-wallet/docs/api/README.md

 )
 ```

-This is an experimental implementation of native Ethereum signing in Keplr to be used by dApps on EVM-compatible chains such as Evmos.
+This is an experimental implementation of native Ethereum signing in Keplr to be used by dApps on EVM-compatible chains, such as Evmos.

 It supports signing either [Personal Messages](https://eips.ethereum.org/EIPS/eip-191) or [Transactions](https://ethereum.org/en/developers/docs/transactions/), with plans to support [Typed Data](https://eips.ethereum.org/EIPS/eip-712) in the future.